 The MCAD also handled more cases with a smaller budget and, up until 2016, operated with a smaller staff.

 The CHRO operates with a budget of $6.5 million and is budgeted an operating staff of 85 according to the commissioner’s 2016 administrative report to the Gov. Dannel Malloy.
 However, the CHRO is understaffed at this time with only 66 employees.

 The MCAD operates with a $5.5 million budget of which only $2.9 million is appropriated from the state.

 The agency makes up the rest of its budget through retained revenue, which is money provided to the state by federal government agencies such as Housing and Urban Development and the Equal Employment Opportunity Commission.

 This enabled the agency to be under budget and actually return $12,225 to the Massachusetts General Fund in 2016.

-The agency had previously operated with a staff of 70 but hired an additional 15 employees in 2016, making the staff size equal to that of Connecticut.
+The Massachusetts agency had previously operated with a staff of 70 but hired an additional 15 employees in 2016.

 The CHRO was the subject of a public hearing before the program review and investigations committee in September.
 A number of business and property owners showed up to vent their frustration with the agency and the process.

 The agency’s website previously claimed that it was in respondents’ best interest to settle the claim regardless of whether they had done anything wrong.
 The page has since been taken down.